 As “iron sharpens iron,” the Sandy F. Ray Preaching Lab offers chapel assistants the opportunity to deliver a sermon throughout the year for constructive criticism and advice from peers and seasoned homileticians.

-Held weekly, Vespers are reflective, creative and enlightening student-centered and student-led worship experiences open to the Atlanta University Center Consortium and wider Atlanta community.
-Our vespers services are intentionally intimate worship experiences that minister to the total person—mind, body and spirit—through diverse expressions such as preaching, creative arts, drama, music and dialogue.
+Held weekly, Vesper Hour is reflective, creative and enlightening student-centered and student-led worship experiences, open to the Atlanta University Center Consortium and wider Atlanta community.
+Our Vesper Hour is intentionally intimate worship experiences that minister to the total person—mind, body and spirit—through diverse expressions such as preaching, creative arts, drama, music and dialogue.